Maryland State Retirement & Pension System Sells 3,002 Shares of The ODP Co. (NASDAQ:ODP)

-Maryland State Retirement & Pension System decreased its position in shares of The ODP Co.
-(NASDAQ:ODP – Free Report) by 18.5% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+Maryland State Retirement & Pension System reduced its holdings in The ODP Co.
+(NASDAQ:ODP – Free Report) by 18.5% in the second quarter, according to the company in its most recent Form 13F filing with the SEC.
 The institutional investor owned 13,233 shares of the specialty retailer’s stock after selling 3,002 shares during the quarter.
-Maryland State Retirement & Pension System’s holdings in ODP were worth $620,000 as of its most recent filing with the Securities & Exchange Commission.
+Maryland State Retirement & Pension System’s holdings in ODP were worth $620,000 at the end of the most recent quarter.

-Several other hedge funds and other institutional investors have also recently modified their holdings of the company.
-PNC Financial Services Group Inc. increased its holdings in shares of ODP by 9.7% during the first quarter.
-PNC Financial Services Group Inc. now owns 3,052 shares of the specialty retailer’s stock valued at $139,000 after acquiring an additional 270 shares in the last quarter.
-SummerHaven Investment Management LLC boosted its position in shares of ODP by 1.5% during the first quarter.
-SummerHaven Investment Management LLC now owns 25,192 shares of the specialty retailer’s stock valued at $1,133,000 after buying an additional 367 shares during the last quarter.
-Captrust Financial Advisors boosted its position in shares of ODP by 6.4% during the fourth quarter.
-Captrust Financial Advisors now owns 6,601 shares of the specialty retailer’s stock valued at $301,000 after buying an additional 399 shares during the last quarter.
-Balyasny Asset Management L.P. boosted its position in shares of ODP by 6.2% during the first quarter.
-Balyasny Asset Management L.P. now owns 7,274 shares of the specialty retailer’s stock valued at $327,000 after buying an additional 423 shares during the last quarter.
-Finally, Ensign Peak Advisors Inc boosted its position in shares of ODP by 3.1% during the first quarter.
-Ensign Peak Advisors Inc now owns 16,810 shares of the specialty retailer’s stock valued at $756,000 after buying an additional 500 shares during the last quarter.
-Institutional investors own 99.56% of the company’s stock.
+A number of other hedge funds have also added to or reduced their stakes in ODP.
+Norges Bank bought a new stake in ODP in the fourth quarter worth approximately $28,647,000.
+EVR Research LP bought a new stake in shares of ODP during the first quarter valued at approximately $9,166,000.
+SCW Capital Management LP bought a new stake in shares of ODP during the first quarter valued at approximately $7,217,000.
+Dimensional Fund Advisors LP increased its holdings in shares of ODP by 4.2% during the first quarter.
+Dimensional Fund Advisors LP now owns 3,407,895 shares of the specialty retailer’s stock valued at $153,287,000 after acquiring an additional 138,182 shares in the last quarter.
+Finally, Renaissance Technologies LLC bought a new stake in shares of ODP during the fourth quarter valued at approximately $5,688,000.
+99.56% of the stock is currently owned by institutional investors.

-ODP has been the topic of several analyst reports.
-StockNews.com cut ODP from a “strong-buy” rating to a “buy” rating in a research report on Wednesday, August 16th.
-Noble Financial initiated coverage on ODP in a research report on Wednesday, August 23rd.
-They set an “outperform” rating and a $65.00 target price on the stock.
-Finally, B. Riley lifted their target price on ODP from $60.00 to $65.00 and gave the company a “buy” rating in a research report on Thursday, August 10th.
+ODP has been the subject of several recent research reports.
+StockNews.com downgraded ODP from a “strong-buy” rating to a “buy” rating in a report on Wednesday, August 16th.
+Noble Financial initiated coverage on ODP in a report on Wednesday, August 23rd.
+They set an “outperform” rating and a $65.00 price objective for the company.
+Finally, B. Riley boosted their price objective on ODP from $60.00 to $65.00 and gave the company a “buy” rating in a report on Thursday, August 10th.

 ODP Stock Down 1.4 %

-ODP (NASDAQ:ODP – Get Free Report) last posted its quarterly earnings data on Wednesday, August 9th.
-The specialty retailer reported $0.99 earnings per share for the quarter, topping the consensus estimate of $0.77 by $0.22.
+ODP (NASDAQ:ODP – Get Free Report) last announced its earnings results on Wednesday, August 9th.
+The specialty retailer reported $0.99 earnings per share (EPS) for the quarter, beating the consensus estimate of $0.77 by $0.22.
+The company had revenue of $1.91 billion for the quarter, compared to analysts’ expectations of $1.98 billion.
 ODP had a return on equity of 17.82% and a net margin of 2.29%.
-The business had revenue of $1.91 billion for the quarter, compared to analysts’ expectations of $1.98 billion.
+ODP’s quarterly revenue was down 6.2% on a year-over-year basis.
 During the same quarter in the previous year, the firm earned $0.79 earnings per share.
-The business’s revenue was down 6.2% on a year-over-year basis.
-Analysts expect that The ODP Co. will post 5.2 EPS for the current year.
+On average, sell-side analysts forecast that The ODP Co. will post 5.2 earnings per share for the current fiscal year.

 Insiders Place Their Bets

 In other ODP news, EVP Kevin Moffitt sold 1,827 shares of the business’s stock in a transaction on Thursday, July 27th.
 The stock was sold at an average price of $50.03, for a total value of $91,404.81.
-Following the sale, the executive vice president now directly owns 75,814 shares in the company, valued at $3,792,974.42.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Following the transaction, the executive vice president now owns 75,814 shares of the company’s stock, valued at $3,792,974.42.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
 In other ODP news, EVP Kevin Moffitt sold 1,827 shares of the business’s stock in a transaction on Thursday, July 27th.
 The stock was sold at an average price of $50.03, for a total value of $91,404.81.
-Following the sale, the executive vice president now directly owns 75,814 shares in the company, valued at $3,792,974.42.
-The sale was disclosed in a filing with the SEC, which is accessible through this link.
+Following the transaction, the executive vice president now owns 75,814 shares of the company’s stock, valued at $3,792,974.42.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
 Also, CEO Gerry P. Smith sold 20,764 shares of the business’s stock in a transaction on Monday, July 31st.
-The shares were sold at an average price of $50.01, for a total value of $1,038,407.64.
-Following the completion of the sale, the chief executive officer now owns 898,382 shares in the company, valued at $44,928,083.82.
+The stock was sold at an average price of $50.01, for a total value of $1,038,407.64.
+Following the completion of the transaction, the chief executive officer now directly owns 898,382 shares in the company, valued at approximately $44,928,083.82.
 The disclosure for this sale can be found here.
 Over the last quarter, insiders have sold 85,614 shares of company stock valued at $4,251,288.
 Insiders own 3.10% of the company’s stock.

 The ODP Corporation provides business services and supplies, products, and digital workplace technology solutions for small, medium, and enterprise businesses in the United States, Puerto Rico, and the U.S. Virgin Islands.
 The company operates through four divisions: ODP Business Solutions, Office Depot, Veyer, and Varis.